 - Understanding the Collected Data: Be sure of what data you are collecting and be understandable to those data.
 As a marketer, you need to understand better about the whole situation of the market and the psychology of the consumers.
 Make an understandable note on these points.

-- Using Push Notification: This is a pop-up message that usually appears on a desktop or mobile devices.
+- Using Push Notification: This is a pop-up message that usually appears on desktop or mobile devices.
 This is not like the email marketing campaigns rather push notification don’t process any personal data.
 In this context, users are required to provide their explicit consent.

 - Updating Your Privacy Statement: Recheck your privacy statement to comply with the GDPR requirements.
 Customize it if it’s needed according to the GDPR policy.